Last Updated on

 - Nominal Impedance- 6 Ohms.
 Max Power Input- 120 Watts

-The next option in the under $500 category is the new set of bookshelf speakers from ELAC, a company with close to a hundred years of experience in the field.
+The next option in the bookshelf speakers below $500 category is the new set of bookshelf speakers from ELAC, a company with close to a hundred years of experience in the field.